 The pause occurs in this "vision" in order to help us re-focus on the fact that God "is slow to anger and abounding in love and forgiving sin and rebellion" (Num 14:18) and that the Sovereign Lord says "Do I take any pleasure in the death of the wicked?
 Rather, am I not pleased when they turn from their ways and live?"
+(Ez 18:23)

-(Ez 18:23) So, while not all Christians will survive persecution in the time between times, the good news is that everyone who is in Christ - a great multitude from every tribe and tongue and nation - will survive that Day of Judgment!
+So the good news is that while not all Christians will survive the persecution that will occur in the time between times, all of those in Christ - a great multitude from every tribe and tongue and nation - will survive that Day of Judgment!